 California has a strict two-year statute of limitations that applies to most car accident lawsuits.
 So, there’s a good chance that you’ll have two years from the date of your crash to file a civil lawsuit against those responsible.

 You may have more time to act if your injuries aren’t evident right away.
 You’ll have less time to act if you suspect a government agency is to blame.

 One thing is certain: you will forfeit the opportunity to recover compensation if you miss the deadline that applies to your particular case.

-That’s a great reason to get in touch with our car accident lawyers in San Diego as soon as you can after you get hurt.
+That’s a great reason to get in touch with our San Diego car accident attorneys as soon as you can after you get hurt.

 What Should I Do After a Car Crash?

-Protect yourself and preserve your ability to recover compensation by taking these steps after a crash in San Diego:
+Protect yourself and preserve your ability to recover compensation by taking these steps after a crash: